trystan-geoffre/Full-Stack-Trading-App/README.md

 <h3>Trading Strategies Efficiency</h3>
 The trading strategies underwent two testing phases on paper trading (no real money).
 Initially, a 24-day evaluation (October 3rd to 27th) focused solely on the opening range strategies, resulting in a nominal loss of 1.5%.

-Following iterative adjustments and the incorporation of new trading strategies, a subsequent 20-day test spanning from October 27th to November 16th yielded a notable **7.6% profit over these 20days**.
+Following iterative adjustments and the incorporation of new trading strategies, a subsequent 20-day test spanning from October 27th to November 16th yielded a notable **7.6% profit over 20days**.

 However, it's crucial to note that these strategies are yet to undergo evaluation over an extended period to comprehensively assess their long-term efficiency and robustness.